yurivwarmerdam/necrofarmer/README.md

 - integrate actual behaviors.
 Maybe move to static spot.
 - take it from there. (probably work the three threads draw, tick, and action into execution)
 - boost stuff: https://theboostcpplibraries.com/boost.thread-management

+bt.py
+- xml
+- ports
+- RemoteActionNode (starts thread.
+Perhaps puts stuff on ports and/or takes return value for success)

+bb:
+K1:v1

+tr:  <- this part will only become relevant once I build the treebuilder/parser!!
+K1->y1 <- should this be a copy??

+nd:
+y1:v1

+take home here: the TREE makes a mapping from bb key to node key (and probably still refers the same underlying value; so passing the value by reference)